NLB

 Disable

-Before setting NLB=No, remove the nlb: field from every service in every app deployed on the Rack and redeploy each.
-The disable will be refused with a list of blocking apps otherwise.
-This is intentional — disabling the NLB while apps still reference it would break those apps' next deploy via Fn::ImportValue resolution failure.
+Before setting NLB=No, remove the nlb: field from every Service in every App deployed on the Rack and redeploy each.
+The disable is refused with a list of blocking Apps otherwise.
+This is intentional — disabling the NLB while Apps still reference it would break those Apps' next deploy via Fn::ImportValue resolution failure.

-See Network Load Balancing for the full v1 limitations list.
+See Network Load Balancing for limitations that apply to every NLB listener.